Why Do Customer Disputes Happen? How Do You Prevent Them?

 - Customer Dispute

-[noun]/* kə • stə • mər • di • spyo͞ot/
+[noun]/kə • stə • mər • di • spyo͞ot/

 For the cardholder, getting the customer dispute process started can be as simple as calling the bank and complaining about a billing charge.
-The bank will do a brief, initial investigation of the customer’s claim.
-They may submit a transaction inquiry through Order Insight(for Visa transactions) or Consumer Clarity(for Mastercard) to try and get more information from you.
+The bank will do a brief, initial investigation of the customer’s claim and try and get more information.
+Failing that, the initial complaint may then proceed to a chargeback.

 How the customer dispute process plays out is almost entirely dependent on the reason the dispute was filed in the first place.
 With each dispute notification, banks will provide a specific chargeback reason code explaining the cause of the dispute.

-When you receive this information, it will succinctly explain why the customer dispute was filed and lay out the type of evidence you would need to include if you decide to challenge the dispute.
-That’s not to say the reason codes are reliable though.
-Invalid chargebacks, known as first-party (or “friendly”) fraud chargebacks, represent a large portion of all chargebacks issued by banks.
+The reason code tied to the dispute is meant to explain why the customer dispute was filed and lay out the type of evidence you would need to include if you decide to challenge the dispute.
+That’s not to say the reason codes are reliable, though.

 The Top 10 Reasons for Customer Disputes & How to Resolve Them